Surya443/Azure_Bot/README.md

 1. **Interact with your bot**:
     - In the Bot Framework Emulator, you can type messages in the chat window.
-    - The bot should echo back any message you send, demonstrating the basic functionality.
+    - The bot should reply with the messages that it got as response from gpt adaptor

 ---

-## Steps for Deploying an Azure EchoBot in Azure Web-App and Testing It in Web-Chat using Visual Studio Code
+## Steps for Deploying the Bot in Azure Web-App and Testing It in Web-Chat using Visual Studio Code